jrasmusson/ios-professional-course/Git/README.md

 And then...

-You can not push these remotely.
+You can now push these remotely.

 ```
 > git push